 - Applicants who are interested in pursuing Mitacs Accelerate funding will need to indicate this at the LOI stage and subsequently submit a draft internship work plan to MSFHR.

-- Anticipated notice of funding decision: Late June 2018
+- Anticipated notice of funding decision: July 2018

 - Anticipated start of funding: August 1, 2018